Cindy Taylor - Rehab Assistant, St. Vincent’s: Brock Fahrni

 I enjoy reading and traveling with my family.
 My current read is Pure, and more recently Games of Thrones.
 My favourite books are from the Clan of the Cave Bear series.

-We are looking for a Special Care Nursery Registered Nurse for our NICU at St. Paul’s Hospital in downtown Vancouver.
-This position is a Temporary Full-Time position till July 2018.
-If you are interested, please apply.
+We are looking for a casual RN for our Maternity unit for our St. Paul’s Hospital location.
+If you are interested, please ally below.

 Featured Job Categories

 - Foundry - BC Integrated Youth Services Initiative (BC-IYSI)

 - Clinical and Systems Transformations (CST)